Gobeyn/dumpling/README.md

 | delete | Delete the currently selection paper file, it will also be unloaded.
 A pop-up window will appear asking for confirmation. | d |
 | open_in_pdfviewer | Open the PDF file as pointed to by the currenly selected papers `docname` information with the `pdf_reader` set in the `general` section.
 The `pdf_dir` specified in the `general` section will be searched for this. | o |

-Note: all key binds are assumed the be single characters.
+Note: all key binds are assumed to be single characters.

 ## Planned changes

-- [ ] Allow `$HOME` and `~` aliases in the configuration file.
-- [ ] Allow the paper information files to be stored in a user defined directory.
+Currently, there are no planned changes.

 ## Why Dumpling